-Liz unlocked the door, swung it open, and tried to push her suitcase through the door.
-It got hung on something and abruptly stopped—but she didn’t.
-She fell on top the suitcase and rolled to the floor.
+Liz unlocked the door of her new apartment, swung it open, and tried to push her suitcase through the doorway.
+It got hung on the threshold and stopped abruptly—but she didn’t.
+She tripped over the suitcase and rolled to the floor.

 “Hey, it’s me.”